aparm539/aparm539/README.md

 <h1 align='center'>Hi there, I'm Abhay Parmar👋</h1>

-- My friends call me Sunny.
-I use the pronouns He/Him.
+- 😄 Pronouns: He/Him.
-- I'm a Computer Information Systems student at Mount Royal University.
+- :apple: I'm a Computer Information Systems student at Mount Royal University.
-- I'm an Executive Shadow for <a href="https://camru.ca/" target="blank">CAMRU</a>
+- ⚡ I'm an Executive Shadow for <a href="https://camru.ca/" target="blank">CAMRU</a>.
+- 📫 You can find me in room B103 or reach me on the CAMRU Discord.
+- 🔭 I’m currently working on my <a href="https://aparm539.github.io/" target="blank">blog</a> (A work in progress!)